rhalliday/HTML-SocialMetaV5/README.md

 # DESCRIPTION

-This module makes it easy to create social meta cards.
+This module makes it easy to generate social meta data.

 i.e  $social->create('summary') will generate: